The “16 types of graduate student by JRR Tolkien” was

 and he knows it.
 He has a hard time concealing his contempt for others, even

 his supervisors.
-He will go far in academia – but no one will like him.
+He will go far in academia – but no one will like him - and one day a former student of his could well cause his demise.

 The Brienne (of Tarth)